 Rex guinea pigs are simply adorable to behold.
 They’re known for their short, coarse, yet curly coat which feels bouncy and elastic.
 They’re thought to be like a scruffy version of a Teddy guinea pig- which in our eyes, makes them all the more lovable!

-They also possess rather thick claws, which need cutting regularly.
+The Rex also has thick claws, which need cutting regularly.
 These guinea piggies are generally very low maintenance (aside from regular love and TLC, of course), however, this is the one aspect that you’ll have to keep on top of!

 What’s the difference between a Rex guinea pig and a Teddy?

-A great way to tell the difference between a Teddy cavy and a Rex cavy is their whiskers: Rex’s tend to have cute, curly whiskers, while Teddy’s and Swiss guinea pigs have straight whiskers.
-Plus, the Rex guinea pig’s coat is more wiry, while the Teddy and Swiss guinea pig breeds are softer.
+A great way to tell the difference between a Teddy guinea pig and a Rex cavy is their whiskers: Rex’s tend to have cute, curly whiskers, while Teddy’s and Swiss guinea pigs have straight whiskers.
+Plus, the Rex guinea pigs coat is wirier, while the Teddy and Swiss guinea pig breeds are softer.

 What is the biggest breed of guinea pig?